-Serving Williamsburg, James City County and Yorktown, we offer a safe place to have open and honest dialogue about race, and to work towards healing from racial wounds that are rooted in the United States' history of slavery.
+Serving Williamsburg, James City County and Yorktown, we offer a safe place to have open and honest dialogue about race, and to work towards healing ourselves and our community.

 Coming to the Table

 The Historic Triangle of Virginia is a beautiful historic community that holds the distinction of being the "birthplace of America."
 Yet, below the surface, the community we call home is the place where seeds of racial division were planted 400 years ago.
 Today our nation is choking on the bitter fruit these seeds produced.

 We create opportunities for people to come together, and to get to know each other by respectfully listening to each other’s truths.
 We also plan educational programs and community initiatives to repair the harm from racial inequities and injustices.